FAQ: The 606

 When will The 606 be complete?

 The 606 takes Chicago’s legacy of great parks to new heights.
-This Northwest side project is transforming nearly three miles of unused rail line into the elevated Bloomingdale Trail, which will be linked to five ground-level neighborhood parks.
-When complete, it will also feature an observatory, skate park, various art installations, educational programming and other amenities.
-The park and trail system is named for the 606 zip code prefix all Chicagoans share.
-Set above city streets, it will serve as both an urban oasis and a new way to explore Chicago on trails for biking, running and strolling.
+The 606 has the elevated Bloomingdale Trail as its centerpiece, connected to six neighborhood parks at ground level, a wheel-friendly event plaza, an observatory, art installations, educational programming, and other amenities.
+Set above city streets, it's a new way to explore Chicago on trails for biking, running and strolling.
 The 606 also connects parks, people, and communities; what once physically separated four neighborhoods now will knit them together and attract visitors from throughout Chicago and beyond.
-It is yet another Chicago icon that brings together innovative urban planning, green space, and the arts.
-The 606 will change the way you see our city.
+Imagine block after block of uninterrupted trails.
+Kids will learn to ride their bikes here, commuters will find a new shortcut to work, and neighbors will make new friends.
+The 606 will change what it means to go to the park.

-Building on the City’s legacy for innovative parks, The 606 is the latest in Chicago’s long line of world-class public spaces.
-It will provide nearly three miles of much-needed open green space, and link four diverse city neighborhoods with the elevated trail and five neighborhood parks.
+Building on the City's legacy for innovative parks, The 606 is the latest in Chicago's long line of world-class public spaces.
+It will provide nearly three miles of much-needed open green space, and link four diverse city neighborhoods with the elevated trail and six neighborhood parks.
 The 606 will also bring economic development, public health, safety, environmental, and transportation benefits to our community.
-Recognizing the value of increasing access to open spaces, Mayor Emanuel has called for the creation of 800 new parks, recreation areas and green spaces throughout Chicago over the next five years—and The 606 is one of his plan’s signature projects.
+It will serve 80,000 neighbors-including 20,000 children-within a ten minute walk and is also expected to be a popular, citywide attraction and tourist destination.

 The project is named for the 606 zip code prefix all Chicagoans share, reflecting the park and trail system's role as a community connector.
 The 606 name also evokes a connection to the site's transportation history, a play on the tradition of using numbers to name rail lines, highways and other transportation corridors.

-This park and trail system runs along Bloomingdale Ave (1800 N), from Ridgeway Ave (3750 W) on the west to Ashland Ave (1600 W) on the east.
+The park and trail system is on Chicago's Northwest side, running along Bloomingdale Ave (1800 N), from Ashland Ave (1600 W) on the east to Ridgeway Ave (3750 W) on the west.
 The project connects four ethnically and economically diverse Chicago neighborhoods: Wicker Park, Bucktown, Humboldt Park and Logan Square.
-More than 80,000 families, including almost 25,000 children, live within a ten-minute walk of The 606, as currently planned.